-If you have been injured in a Colorado motor vehicle accident, you should consult an experienced attorney as soon as possible to evaluate your claim.
+If you have been injured in a motor vehicle accident, you should consult an experienced Denver car accident attorney as soon as possible to evaluate your claim.
 Your attorney will work with a team of experts to show the extent of your injuries and how these injuries may impact you in the future.

 Contact Jennifer Donaldson Today to Discuss Your Back Injury Claim